deanhiller/webpieces/README.md

 DOCUMENTATION Notes:

+* Section on links to tests/html files as examples
 * Section on Generator Tags and RuntimeTags and html.tag files
 * Section on object to string and string to object bindings
 * Section on overriding platform